PAGE EIGHT

 “Damn, I don’t believe it!”
 Peter shouted as he started pacing the floor.
 “Were they drinking?”

-“It’s probably what saved their life,” he answered.
+“It’s probably what saved their lives,” he answered.

 “And the truck… how much damage was done to the truck?”
 Peter asked as anger began building up inside of him.

-“I’m afraid it was totaled” he answered, sympathetically.
+“I’m afraid it was totaled,” he answered sympathetically.
 “They ran head-on into a building and caused considerable damage.
-I hope you got good insurance.”
+I hope you have good insurance.”

 “That’s what the old man used to say,” Peter responded angrily, “and look what happened to him.”
-He started pacing the floor again and then kicked the chair he had thrown before.
+He started pacing the floor again and then kicked the chair he had thrown earlier.
 “Get out of here!”
-Peter shouted, “Get out and just leave me alone!”
+Peter shouted.
+“Get out and just leave me alone!”

-The officer evaluated the situation and decided it would be best if Jason spent the night at the children’s center in town and arrange for Social Services to bring him back in the morning.
-“We’ll be leaving then,” he informed Peter, as they walked toward the door.
+The officer evaluated the situation and decided it would be best if Jason spent the night at the children’s center in town and arranged for Social Services to bring him back in the morning.
+“We’ll be leaving then,” he informed Peter as they walked toward the door.
 “Are you sure you will be okay?”

 “You don’t have to worry about me,” Peter responded coldly, wiping the tears from his face.